devgateway/www.developmentgateway.org/_posts/2015-03-24-a-new-development-gateway.md

 created: 1427198539
 old_path: news/new-development-gateway
 title: A New Development Gateway
-lede: 'Development Gateway is proud to announce the publication of its 2012-2014 Annual Report!As the letter from Board Chair Mary O''Kane illustrates:'
+excerpt: 'Development Gateway is proud to announce the publication of its 2012-2014 Annual Report!As the letter from Board Chair Mary O''Kane illustrates:'
 thumbnail: assets/featured-images/screen_shot_2015-03-20_at_3.29.39_pm.png
 thumbnail-fid: "6211"